stratastor/logger/README.md

         EnableSentry: false,
     }

-    log, err := logger.NewTag(config, "example")
+    l, err := logger.NewTag(config, "example")
     if err != nil {
         log.Fatalf("Failed to initialize logger: %v", err)
     }

-    log.Info("This is an info message with a tag")
+    l.Info("This is an info message with a tag")
 }
 ```